zkc3783/dream-share-discover/README.md

 ### 20240320 We illustrate the system architeture by a class diagram!

-We tried to illustrate the classes needed for web application developing by a class diagram, clicke here for details.
+We tried to illustrate the classes needed for web application developing by a class diagram, clicke [**here**](./project/system-architecture/Class%20Diagram%20v1.0.jpg) for details.

 ### 20240319 We made a few updates to the requirement analysis!

-Check out the latest version [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.3.md)
+Check out the latest version [here](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.3.md).

 ### 20240316 We finished the first version of our requirement analysis!